Astroua/TurbuStat/docs/tutorials/statistics/bispectrum_example.rst

 .. math::
     b(k_1, k_2) = \frac{|B(k_1, k_2)|}{\sum_{k_1, k_2} |F(k_1)F(k_2)F^{\ast}(k_1 + k_2)|}

-The denominator normalizes out the "power" at the modes ::math:`k_1,\,k_2`; this is effectively dividing out the value of the power spectrum, leaving a fractional difference that is entirely the result of the phase coupling.
-Alternatively, the denominator can be thought of as the value attained if the modes ::math:`k_1\,k_2` are completely phase coupled, and therefore is the maximal value attainable.
+The denominator normalizes out the "power" at the modes :math:`k_1,\,k_2`; this is effectively dividing out the value of the power spectrum, leaving a fractional difference that is entirely the result of the phase coupling.
+Alternatively, the denominator can be thought of as the value attained if the modes :math:`k_1\,k_2` are completely phase coupled, and therefore is the maximal value attainable.

 In the recent work of :ref:`Burkhart et al. 2016 <ref-burkhart2016>`, they used a *phase coherence technique* (PCI), alternative to the bispectrum, to measure phase coherence as a function of radial and azimuthal changes (so called *lags* averaged over radius or angle in the bispectrum plane).
 This is defined as

 .. math::
     C(R) = \frac{L_{\rm PRS}(R) - L_{\rm ORG}(R)}{L_{\rm PRS}(R) - L_{\rm PCS}(R)}

-where ::math:`L(R)` is the relevant averaged quantity calculated at different lags (denoted generally by ::math:`R`).
+where :math:`L(R)` is the relevant averaged quantity calculated at different lags (denoted generally by :math:`R`).
 ORG is the original signal, PRS is the signal with randomized phases, and PCS is the signal with phases set to be correlated.
-For each value of R, this yields a normalized value (::math:`C(R)`) between 0 and 1, similar to the bispectrum. **Note: PCI will be added to the existing TurbuStat code, but is not yet complete.**.
+For each value of R, this yields a normalized value (:math:`C(R)`) between 0 and 1, similar to the bispectrum. **Note: PCI will be added to the existing TurbuStat code, but is not yet complete.**.

 Using
 -----